har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # Usage

+## Power on and off
 To power on, press the PWR button and hold until you see the power LED turn on.
 Release.

-If Bluetooth LE transmission is disabled, the power LED will stay on.

-If Bluetooth LE transmission is enabled, the power LED will blink rapidly once transmission starts.
+If Bluetooth transmission is enabled, the power LED will start blinking once transmission starts, else it will stay on.

 To power off, press the PWR button and hold until you see the LED turn off.
 Release.

+## Audio mute toggle
+A brief press of the PCC button while the vario is operational will toggle the audio on and off.
+This is convenient if you have set the zeros threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are on launch.